danielfellman/danielfellman.github.io/_pages/about.md

 permalink: /about/
 ---

-I'm a post doctoral reseacher (PhD) at Åbo Akademi university.
+I'm a post doctoral researcher (PhD) at Åbo Akademi university.
 In my present research vacancy, I have been responsible for totally five projects, each of them covering data manipulation in large-scale data sets, statistical modeling (e.g., predictive modeling using regression techniques), and reporting of the results in the form scientific publications.